berkecengiz/functional-programming/README.md

 # Scala

 Introduction to functional programming using Scala language.
-Includes assigment from university project.
+Includes assigments from university project.